Burton Vapor Review And Buying Advice

 Approximate Weight– Its called the Vapor for a reason.
 I kept checking my left foot to see if it was on.
 It was easier than any board we have tried on a chairlift.

 Switch: The Burton Vapor is a pretty good board to ride switch and it should be.
 You can center the stance and it’s pretty close to a twin shape.
-Still it’s no directional twin or twin and you can feel a difference untill you get use to riding switch with this alot.
+Still, it’s no directional twin or twin and you can feel a difference until you get used to riding switch with this a lot.

 Rails and Jibbing– This has good edge hold and a medium flex throughout most of the board so don’t take it down a big rail or some technical jib.